ZKAmoeba-Micro/micro/docs/external-node/01_intro.md

 This documentation explains the basics of the zkAmoeba External Node.

-## Alpha phase disclaimer
+## Disclaimers

-Warning: the external node is in the alpha phase, and not suitable for production use.
+- The external node is in the alpha phase, and should be used with caution.
+- While in alpha, the EN is dependent on a DB snapshot in order to run that is not yet publicly available.
+- The EN is a read-only replica of the main node.
+We are currently working on decentralizing our infrastructure by creating a consensus node.
+The EN is not going to be the consensus node.

 ## What is the external node

 The external node (herein EN) is a read-replica of the main (centralized) node that can be run by external parties.
-It functions by fetching data from the zkAmoeba API and re-applying transactions locally, starting from the genesis block.
+It functions by fetching data from the micro API and re-applying transactions locally, starting from the genesis block.
 The EN shares most of its codebase with the main node.
 Consequently, when it re-applies transactions, it does so exactly as the main node did in the past.